comexio/php-utils/README.md

 // Using in global mode
 $app->middleware([
-    Logcomex\PhpUtils\Middleware\TracerMiddleware::class, // If you gonna use tracer, it must be above the requestlog Logcomex\PhpUtils\Middleware\RequestLogMiddleware::class, // And after trace, you need the request log ]);
+    Logcomex\PhpUtils\Middlewares\TracerMiddleware::class, // If you gonna use tracer, it must be above the requestlog Logcomex\PhpUtils\Middlewares\RequestLogMiddleware::class, // And after trace, you need the request log ]);
 ```